RobotLeopard86/Jaguar/docs/spec.md

 More details about complex object types will be provided in later sections.

-The object scope boundary `TypeTag` does not function as a traditional `Value`; it serves to delimit object boundaries and has no header or body and may only appear in certain locations.
+The object scope boundary `TypeTag` does not function as a traditional `Value`; it serves to delimit object boundaries, has no header or body, and may only appear in certain locations.
 More information will be provided in section 7.

 ## 3. Containers
 In order to support storing a Jaguar stream on disk in an identifiable format, the stream can be wrapped in a Jaguar container.